-- PDE7 OMS527.
+• PDE7 - OMS527.
 In our phosphodiesterase 7, or PDE7, program, we are developing proprietary compounds to treat addiction and compulsive disorders as well as movement disorders.
-We have selected a clinical candidate and have initiated toxicology studies intended to support the submission of an Investigational New Drug application, or IND, or Clinical Trial Application, or CTA, and subsequent clinical trials. - MASP-3 OMS906.
+We have selected a clinical candidate and have initiated toxicology studies intended to support the submission of an Investigational New Drug application, or IND, or Clinical Trial Application, or CTA, and subsequent clinical trials.
+We expect to submit an IND or CTA for OMS527 in early 2018.

+- MASP-3 OMS906.
 In our mannan-binding lectin-associated serine protease-3, or MASP-3 program, we are developing MASP-3 inhibitors for the treatment of disorders related to the alternative pathway of the complement system.
-We are finalizing selection of our lead and back-up molecules and preparing to initiate scale-up for clinical trials, and are evaluating paroxysmal nocturnal hemoglobinuria, or PNH, as the first clinical indication for OMS906.

-- GPCR Platform and Programs.
+In preparation for clinical trials, we will be initiating manufacturing scale-up and are evaluating a number of alternative pathway-related disorders (e.g., paroxysmal noctumal hemoglobinuria, or PNH) as the first clinical indication for OMS906. - GPCR Platform and Programs.
 We have developed a proprietary cellular redistribution assay, or CRA, which we use in a high-throughput manner to identify synthetic ligands, including antagonists, agonists and inverse agonists, that bind to and affect the function of orphan GPCRs.
-We are conducting in vivo preclinical efficacy studies and optimizing compounds for a number of targets including: GPR17, linked to myelin formation; GPR101, linked to appetite and eating disorders; GPR151, linked to schizophrenia and cognition; GPR161, which is associated with triple negative breast cancer; GPR183, linked to osteoporosis and to Epstein-Barr virus infections and related diseases; GPR174, which appears to be involved in the modulation of the immune system and, in particular, of cytokine production and regulatory T cells, or "T-regs," which are known to be important in autoimmune disease, such as multiple sclerosis, in cancer and in organ transplantation; and OPN4, linked to seasonal affective disorder. - Antibody Platform.
+We are conducting in vitro and in vivo preclinical efficacy studies and optimizing compounds for a number of targets including: GPR151, linked to schizophrenia and cognition; GPR161, which is associated with triple negative breast cancer and various sarcomas; GPR183, linked to osteoporosis and to Epstein-Barr virus infections and related diseases; GPR174, which appears to be involved in the modulation of the immune system and, in particular, increases cytokine production and inhibits production of regulatory T cells, or "T-regs," both which are known to be important in autoimmune disease, such as multiple sclerosis, in cancer and in organ transplantation; and OPN4, linked to seasonal affective disorder, mood disorders and photophobia. - Antibody Platform.
 Our proprietary ex vivo platform for the discovery of novel, high-affinity monoclonal antibodies, which was in-licensed from the University of Washington and then further developed by our scientists, utilizes a chicken B-cell lymphoma cell line.
 Using our platform and other know-how and techniques, we have generated antibodies to several clinically significant targets, including highly potent antibodies against MASP-3 and MASP-1, and our platform continues to add to our pipeline antibodies against additional important targets.